The Ultimate Work-From-Home Guide: Essential Gear & Habits

 Establish a Routine: A daily routine will improve productivity and help you separate your work life from your personal life.
 I recommend waking up at the same time every day (ideally early), eating a healthy breakfast, showering, and putting on at least semi-professional clothes.

 Take Breaks: Regular breaks can help you recharge, reduce eye strain, and improve overall productivity.
 Using a Pomodoro timer is a great way to schedule periods of work and rest.
-If you’re not familiar with a Pomodoro timer, you can
+If you’re not familiar with a Pomodoro timer, you can learn about it here.

 Go Outside: At first, it’s nice not having to go anywhere for work (especially on those snow days) but after a while, cabin fever sets in.
 To improve your mood, increase energy, and trigger fresh ideas, make sure you schedule time each day to get outside for some sunshine and fresh air.